Paper Plate Pirate Craft For Kids [Free Template]

 Did you make this paper plate pirate with your kids or students?
 We want to see how they turned out!

-Take a quick picture of your completed project and post it to our Facebook page or join our private Facebook group and share it in there.
+Take a quick picture of your completed project and post it to our Facebook page or join our private Facebook group and share it there.

-More Summer Crafts For Kids
+More Summer Ideas For Kids

-Want More Pirate Activities For Kids?
+Pirate Activities For Kids

 Paper Plate Pirate Craft